-Until 2022, DAREnet will deliver an annual Innovation Roadmap highlighting promising innovation opportunities to cope with the main environmental and societal challenges of the region.
+Deliver an annual Innovation Roadmap highlighting promising innovation opportunities to cope with the main environmental and societal challenges of the region.
 The Roadmap is the result of a systematic assessment and prioritisation of promising Innovations (i.e. Roadmapping cycle).
 The DAREnet Roadmap lays the basis for concrete innovation initiatives, practitioner-driven and "bottom-up".
-For this, DAREnet publishes regular calls for initiatives, enabling practitioners to formulate and develop their ideas with the support of the DAREnet network.
+For this, DAREnet launches an annual Innovation Competition, enabling practitioners to formulate and develop their ideas with the support of the DAREnet network.
 Both, Roadmap and Initiatives, will be proactively promoted towards national and European Policy Makers to support future innovation strategies in the region.
+For more information and submissions see http://darenetproject.eu/participate/